 In Oxford for just a couple of days and not sure how to make the most of your time?
 That's where we step in!
 This itinerary will help you figure out what to do, what to eat, and what to see.

 Oxford, Ohio may be a small town but we pack a big punch when it comes to delicious food.
 For breakfast, take a visit to the Bagel and Deli Shop (119 E. High St.) for an array bagel sandwich creations to fit your every preference.
-For lunch, grab a salad or speciality sandwich from Bodega (11 W. High St.), then for dinner head to Dim Sum (313 S. College Ave.) for authentic dishes of savory dumplings and other bite-sized deliciousness.
+For lunch, grab a salad, sandwich or even a fun smoothie bowl at Fridge and Pantry (35 E Church St.), then for dinner head to Ramen Hachi (17 W. Church St.) for delicious, giant bowls of ramen.

 Oxford has over 17 miles of hiking trails.
 You don’t have to be a professional hiker, just wear comfortable shoes and get to walking!
 Trails like the one up through the Silvoor Biological Sanctuary (929-951 Silvoor Ln.) will take you to the bluffs for a gorgeous view, while the trailhead at the DeWitt Log Cabin (4824 Oxford Trenton Rd.) will lead you on a creek-hopping adventure.